 Wrapping it up.

-If you’d like to become a full stack web developer, I’d recommend learning the basics of HTML, CSS and Bootstrap then once you advance and progress, learn TypeScript and 2 backend languages that you prefer.
+If you’d like to become a full stack web developer, I’d recommend learning the basics of HTML, CSS, and Bootstrap.
+Once you advance and progress, learn TypeScript and 2 backend languages that you prefer.

 About the author:

-Kyle Prinsloo runs studywebdevelopment.com where he helps web developers advance their careers and grow their freelancing business.
+Kyle Prinsloo runs studywebdevelopment.com.
+He helps web developers advance their careers & grow their freelancing business.

 Improve your websites and web apps in 2017 with a free Usersnap trial.